nixxo/rust-lang-book-it/src/ch20-03-advanced-types.md

 We can combine `str` with all kinds of pointers: for example, `Box<str>` or `Rc<str>`.
 In fact, you’ve seen this before but with a different dynamically sized type: traits.
 Every trait is a dynamically sized type we can refer to by using the name of the trait.
-In [“Using Trait Objects to Abstract over Shared Behavior”][using-trait-objects-to-abstract-over-shared-behavior]<!-- ignore -->
+In [“Usare gli Oggetti _Trait_ per Astrarre Comportamenti Condivisi”][using-trait-objects-to-abstract-over-shared-behavior]<!-- ignore -->
 in Chapter 18, we mentioned that to use traits as trait objects, we must put them behind a pointer, such as `&dyn Trait` or `Box<dyn Trait>` (`Rc<dyn Trait>` would work too).